RedstoneTesseracted/Lockdown/README.md

 # Known Bugs

-* Certain devices could feasibly be placed in the same position twice if done so on the same tick
+* Certain devices could feasibly be placed in the same position twice if done so on the same tick.
+* For devices with channels, the item obtained from the recipe does not stack with the item obtained when broken.
+This is due to JSON not distinguishing between different numeric types.
+As a result, Minecraft decides to use a `Byte` when interpreting the channel ID, when it should be an `Int`.
+In previous versions, this wasn't an issue, as Minecraft didn't *force* you to use JSON for NBT in recipes.